linjiyuan90/Notes/ML/Bayesian.md

  * semiparametric modeling
  * sidestepping model selection/averaging
 * Posterior Dirichlet Process
+* atom
+* EM is generaly used for inference in a mixture model, but G is nonparametric, making EM diffcult
 #### Dirichlet Process Mixture Model
 [Neal][2] describes a finite mixture models with K components while letting K goes to infinity to view the DP mixture model.